kohi-samy/JAXBDemo/README.md

 # JAXBDemo
-This project demonstrate how to read XML file and marshal it using JAXB
+This project demonstrate how to read XML file and unmarshal it using JAXB